amadywr/Github-Finder/README.md

 # Github Finder

-Search github users by their username and view their profile.
+Search github users by their username and view their profile stats such as their followers, following, number of repositories etc.